A wart is a small growth that can appear anywhere on the body.

 Common warts have a firm, raised, rough surface and may appear cauliflower-like.

-They can occur anywhere, but they are most common on the knuckles, fingers, elbows, knees, and any area with broken skin.
+They can occur anywhere, but they are most common on the fingers, near the nails, and on any area with broken skin.

 Plane warts are round, flat, and smooth.
-They can be yellowish, brownish, or skin colored.
+They can be yellowish, brownish, or the color of the person’s skin.

-Also known as flat warts, they grow most often on sun-exposed areas.
+Also known as flat warts, they grow most often in sun-exposed areas.

 Filiform warts are long and thin in shape.
-They can grow rapidly on the eyelids, neck, and armpits.
+They can grow rapidly on the face, neck, and eyelids.

-Mosaic warts are multiple plantar warts in a large cluster.
+Mosaic warts are multiple plantar warts in a single cluster.
+They

 - causes pain